Julian-Kuelshammer/Julian-Kuelshammer.github.io/_pages/supervision.md

 Prerequisites: _Linear algebra II.
 Linear algebra III could be useful as well_

 Early on, one learns about vector spaces over the real numbers.
 In later courses, vector spaces over finite fields are also considered.
 However, a field generally has at least two elements, $$0$$ and $$1$$, which are assumed to be distinct.
-In some areas of modern mathematics, the concept of a `field with one element` has appeared.
+In some areas of modern mathematics, the concept of a "field with one element" has appeared.
 This is not an actual object, but more of a guiding principle.
-While in more advanced settings, it is not even clear what the definitions in this theory are, there is some agreement that a vector space over the `field with one element` is just a pointed sets.
-The goal of this thesis project is to explore analogues of classical concepts in Linear Algebra in the case of the `field with one element`.
+While in more advanced settings, it is not even clear what the definitions in this theory are, there is some agreement that a vector space over the "field with one element" is just a pointed sets.
+The goal of this thesis project is to explore analogues of classical concepts in Linear Algebra in the case of the "field with one element".

 ### Primes is in P